 Now that you’ve seen some useful education-related resume examples, it’s time to make your own resume.

 To help you get started, here are five tips for writing an education resume that highlights your most valuable qualifications.
+Our free-to-use resume builder can make you a resume in as little as 5 minutes.
+Just pick the template you want, and our software will format everything for you.

 A resume summary is a type of resume introduction that focuses on your job-related achievements and what you can do for the school or institution.